GUIDELINES FOR 2014 MEDIA ECLIPSE AWARDS ARE ANNOUNCED

-The cover letter must include the date that the media organization published the article, in the cases of the writing and photography awards, or the air date of a television or multi-media/internet submission.
+The cover letter must be written in a stand-alone Word Document as an attachment and NOT be part of an open email.
+Please include the date that the media organization published the article, in the cases of the writing and photography awards, or the air date of a television or multi-media/internet submission.

 Editors may submit print materials on behalf of authors, provided such submissions include the cover letter described above.
 All other third-party submissions will be rejected.
 In the writing categories, submissions by editors on behalf of multiple writers from a publication on a feature subject, special section or a compendium of stories on breaking news will be rejected.

 The presenting organizations reserve the right to determine the eligibility of all entries, and to disqualify an entry at any time, including after determination of an award, at their sole discretion.
 The presenting organizations reserve the right not to bestow an award in a particular category, based on the quantity or (as determined by a panel of judges) the quality of submissions.
 Questions concerning eligibility should be directed to the address for entries, listed below.